THE PROCESS TO BECOME AN INTERN

 Many internships--including federal law enforcement--may require prolonged application processes, often starting with submitting materials online.
 Students should begin looking for internships several months (or even years, e.g., see US Secret Service) in advance of signing up for the class.

-After locating an internship (and having gained approval if seeking an unlisted internship) students need to formally meet with the person that will be the internship supervisor (the person to whom one reports at the agency).
+After locating an internship (and having gained approval from the Internship Coordinator if seeking an unlisted internship) students need to formally meet with the person that will be the internship supervisor (the person to whom one reports at the agency).
 Students should take the Agency and Student Internship Agreement and the Internship Registration Form to that meeting so that the supervisor and the student can sign the documents together (please leave the course instructor signature blank as it will be signed later).
-Once both documents are signed, submit them to the Justice Studies Office (524 MQH or email@example.com, subject, "Internship Paperwork") by the first week of classes.
+Once both documents are signed, submit them to the Justice Studies Office (524 MQH or firstname.lastname@example.org, subject, "Internship Paperwork") by the first week of classes.

 APPROVAL FOR UNLISTED INTERNSHIPS

 Students may not satisfy the internship requirement with a placement that is not approved in advance by the Justice Studies Department.
 Periodically, a student will find an internship placement that is not on the list of approved internships.
-In such cases, the student must gain approval from the Undergraduate Coordinator or Department Chair.
+In such cases, the student must gain approval from the Internship Coordinator or Department Chair.
 To get this approval, the internship must meet the following criteria:

 - The mission and values of the organization must be consistent with those of the Justice Studies Department.